What is an Eating Disorder Support Group?

 Articles on Support Groups

 - Support Groups provide vital support to those suffering from disordered eating and related conditions.
 Understanding some of the therapeutic benefits will help you to better choose the right group for you.
-Practicing relational skills and developing improved coping mechanisms are some of the many benefits that may be found in an eating disorder support group.
+Practicing relational skills and developing improved coping mechanisms are some of the many benefits that may be found in a support group for eating disorders.
 Read this article to expand your understanding of support groups for anorexia, bulimia and binge eating disorder.

 Published on EatingDisorderHope.com, Resources & Information for Eating Disorders